 Top 15 Australian Islands

 1. Whitsunday Islands

 The Whitsunday Islands are by far the most popular of all the islands to visit along the East Coast of Australia.
 The Whitsundays are made up of 74 islands located within the Great Barrier Reef Marine Park.
 The largest of the islands - Whitsunday Island - is home to the iconic Whitehaven Beach, a beach where the sand is so pure that you can actually brush your teeth with it!

 There are numerous ways to see the stunning Whitsunday Islands from scenic flights, ocean rafting trips to day trips by boat or 2 or 3 night sailing trips on a variety of different types of boat.
 See our guide to the Whitsundays for a full run down of how to see these stunning islands and the things you can see there.

 2. Rottnest Island

 Rich with history, Rottnest Island is located on Australia's West Coast just south of Perth.
 It was once used as a military base during the war.
-The Quokka, a unique Australia animal, can only be found on this island.
-Fantastic Reef, plentiful beaches and great for swimming.
+The Quokka, a unique Australian animal, can only be found on this island.
+Rottnest Island has a fantastic reef, plentiful beaches and is great for swimming.
 The best way to explore the island is by bike!
 Inclusive packages can be booked (and are cheap) that include ferry transfers, Perth city transfers, bike & snorkel hire.

 3. Magnetic Island